shayanray/McKinseySalesHackathon/README.md

 They now want to identify the leads' segments having a higher conversion ratio (lead to buying a product) so that they can specifically target these potential customers through additional channels and re-marketing.
 They have provided a partial data set for salaried customers from the last 3 months.
 They also capture basic details about customers.
 We need to identify the segment of customers with a high probability of conversion in the next 30 days.

 # My Solution
-While I tried out various models:
+After rigorous data cleaning and pre-processing, I tried out various models:
 Random Forest and Multi-Layer-Perceptron were a better fit to this problem.

 AV-McKinsey-Hackathon-ShayanRay-RF.ipynb